aws-samples/eks-workshop/content/healthchecks/readinessprobe.md

 Replicas:               3 desired | 3 updated | 3 total | 3 available | 0 unavailable
 ```

-Pick one of the pods from above 3 and issue a command as below to terminate the node process which makes the readiness probe fail.
+Pick one of the pods from above 3 and issue a command as below in order to force readiness probe to fail.

 ```
 kubectl exec -it readiness-deployment-<pod> -- rm /tmp/healthy